sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 Most of the platform bring up effort goes in developing the platform device drivers, SONiC object classes and validating them.
 Typically each platform vendor writes their own drivers and classes which is very tailor made to that platform.
 This involves writing code, building, installing it on the target platform devices and testing.
 Many of the details of the platform are hard coded into these drivers, from the HW spec.
 They go through this cycle repetitively till everything works fine, and is validated before upstreaming the code.

-PDDF aims to make this platform driver and device-object class development process much simpler by providing a data driven development framework.
+PDDF aims to make this platform driver and device object-class development process much simpler by providing a data driven development framework.
 This is enabled by:

  - JSON descriptor files for platform data
  - Generic data-driven drivers for various devices
- - Generic SONiC device-object classes
+ - Generic SONiC device object-classes
  - Vendor specific extensions for customization and extensibility

 This makes the development and testing much simpler.
 Any change in the platform data can be made on the target in the JSON files and validated instantly.
 This helps improve the productivity of the platform developers significantly.